Content

 Since you essentially pee out any excess B vitamins in your body, there’s little risk of supplementation-related toxicity.

-These issues aren’t common and typically only happen when someone takes a very, very high dose of vitamin B complex supplements.
+These complications aren’t common and typically only happen when someone takes a very, very high dose of vitamin B complex supplements.

 Although some B-complex vitamin deficiencies are associated with hair loss, taking B vitamins may not do much to improve hair growth if you’re not deficient.